 At Shapiro Family Law, we understand the complex child custody issues involved in family law child custody agreements.

-As child custody attorneys, we know the hard physical custody choices parents have to make about their children.
+As child custody attorneys, we recognize the difficult decisions parents have to make regarding the physical custody of their children.

 Our experienced Denver, Co family law attorney can help you get through this tough time.